·

 Have Realistic Expectations

-Let’s be real for a second and think of your expectations before you fly with a toddler.
-If you’re used to flying with a baby that just sits there and falls asleep, keep in mind that you WILL be entertaining your toddler the entire time.
+Let’s be real for a second and think about your expectations before you fly with a toddler.
+If you’re used to flying with a baby that just sits there and falls asleep, keep in mind that you WILL need to be entertaining your toddler the entire time.

 Flying with a toddler is possible, but it can be exhausting.